maldeondo/TravelMate/README.md

 1. The _main_ branch is **only** used for production code.
 Devs are **NOT** intended to work on _main_ branch.
 2. Therefore _main_ branch will **only** change through merges coming from pull requests. (_main_ <- _develop_)
-3. Using --amend or chaning any existing commit is **forbidden**.
+3. Using --amend or changing any existing commit is **forbidden**.
-4. No branch should even be removed, even **feature/** ones after being finished.
+4. No branch should ever be removed, even **feature/** ones after being finished.

 Example Workflow:
 1. Create a new branch **always** from _develop_.